raspibo/ibt2/README.md

 # install dependencies (one time only)
 npm install

-# build for production with minification (one time only)
+# build for production with minification (each time the sources changes)
 npm run build

 # run the Python webserver at localhost:3000